ory/docs/docs/keto/sdk/api.md

 }
 ```

-_AuthorizationResult is the result of an access control decision.
-It contains
+_AuthorizationResult AuthorizationResult AuthorizationResult AuthorizationResult
-the decision outcome._
+is the result of an access control decision.
+It contains the decision outcome._

 #### Properties